Temperature Control Overview

 Comfort & Warmth

-Mr. Buddy heater – portable propane option for quick bursts of heat (always use with proper ventilation and safety precautions)
+• Mr. Buddy heater – portable propane option for quick bursts of heat (always use with proper ventilation and proper safety precautions)

-Favorite blanket or sleeping bag – go with a high-quality down or synthetic fill for packability and warmth.
+• Rumpl insulated blanket – high-quality puffy fill for packability and warmth.

 Windows & Ventilation